yagasoft/DynamicsCrm-CodeGenerator/README.md

 + Removed: 'Apply to CRM Entity' option and moved it to Entity Selection window
 + Removed: metadata refresh buttons
 + Removed: redundant and obsolete settings entries
-#### _v9.1.1 (2020-08-25)_
-+ Added: 'cancel' option in the Profiles window
-+ Added: pre-v9 settings migration
-+ Improved: moved the 'Apply to CRM Entity' option to be on a per-Entity level for more control
-+ Improved: 'Apply to CRM Entity' filters Attributes and Relations similar to how Contracts work
-+ Improved: refactoring to prepare for XrmToolBox Plugin and improve extensibility
-+ Improved: error messages
-+ Updated: licence
-+ Removed: pre-v7 settings migration (to migrate to v7+, download v8.1.3 below first)
-+ Fixed: issue with assembly binding
-+ Fixed: issues
-#### _v8.1.3 (2020-08-17)_
-+ Fixed: handling older versions of CRM when it comes to new features
-+ Fixed: obsolete Action Names not removed from selection
-+ Fixed: image length to be in bytes instead of KBs
-+ Fixed: updating Connection String has no effect after first connnection made
-#### _v8.1.2 (2020-08-14)_
+#### _v7 to v9 (since 2020-08-09)_
 + Added: Multi-option Option-set and Image support (File Field requires a special SDK Message to handle)
 + Added: new Annotation Attributes for Image Fields
++ Added: Entity list view filtering in profiles
++ Added: selection control for CRM Actions
-+ Added: Custom multi-typed EntityReference type (Customer, Owner ... etc.)
++ Added: [template] custom multi-typed EntityReference type (Customer, Owner ... etc.)
 + Added: options to optimise the resulting code by removing some extra data
++ Added: option to optimise settings file size
++ Added: 'cancel' option in the Profiles window
-+ Added: selection control for CRM Actions
++ Added: pre-v9 settings migration
-+ Improved: use .NET Annotation Attributes when possible, instead of the custom ones
++ Improved: [template] use .NET Annotation Attributes when possible, instead of the custom ones
-+ Improved: label dictionary property initialisation
 + Improved: optmised CRM Actions generation
 + Improved: increased threading of independent logic
 + Improved: optimised saved and generated data
-+ Improved: cleaned and refactored code
++ Improved: switched to EnhancedOrgService package for improved connection pooling and caching
++ Improved: moved the 'Apply to CRM Entity' option to be on a per-Entity level for more control
++ Improved: 'Apply to CRM Entity' filters Attributes and Relations similar to how Contracts work
-+ Fixed: contract label dictionary wrong type definition
++ Improved: [template] label dictionary property initialisation
-+ Fixed: issues
-#### _v7.1.3 (2020-08-11)_
-+ Changed: save connection in a separate file outside of source control
-#### _v7.1.2 (2020-08-10)_
++ Improved: cleaned and refactored to prepare for XrmToolBox Plugin and improve extensibility
-+ Improved: connection pooling
++ Improved: error messages
-+ Fixed: issues
-#### _v7.1.1 (2020-08-09)_
-+ Added: Entity list view filtering in profiles
-+ Added: option to optimise settings file size
 + Changed: switched to explicit or raw Connection Strings to allow for a broader support of newer features
 + Changed: separated settings from cache data (cache saved at the solution level)
 + Changed: save settings as JSON (per project)
++ Changed: save connection in a separate file outside of source control
 + Changed: exclude cache data from Source Control
 + Updated: SDK packages
-+ Improved: switched to EnhancedOrgService package for improved connection pooling and caching
-+ Improved: performance
++ Updated: licence
++ Fixed: issue with assembly binding
++ Fixed: handling older versions of CRM when it comes to new features
++ Fixed: [template] contract label dictionary has wrong type definition
 + Fixed: issues
 + Removed: connection profiles to encourage generating from a single model source for the selected project